macsecurity/laptop/README.md

 ## More goodies

-- Join the 2803+ people on my list who are becoming confident coders through my [coding guides](https://www.moncefbelyamani.com/newsletter) and exclusive tutorials and courses.
+- Join the 2800+ readers of my [newsletter](https://www.moncefbelyamani.com/newsletter?utm_source=laptop-repo) who are learning something new in every issue.
+I write actionable guides about coding, and my favorite **mental models, books, tools, and life hacks** that I use to improve continuously.
+I focus on topics such as **automation, productivity, behavorial science, writing, and marketing**.

 ## What's supported